Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 8 hours
 As you cast this spell, you use the rope to create a circle with a radius 1 *(1.5m)* sphere on the ground or the floor.
 When you finish casting, the rope disappears and the circle becomes a magic trap.
 This trap is nearly [invisible](conditions.md#invisible), requiring a successful INT (Investigation) check against your spell save DC to be discerned.
 The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell's radius.
-That creature must succeed on a DEX Save or be magically hoisted into the air, leaving it hanging upside down 0.
+That creature must succeed on a DEX Save or be magically hoisted into the air, leaving it hanging upside down 1 meter above the ground or the floor.
-6 *(0.
-8999999999999999m)* above the ground or the floor.
 The creature is [restrained](conditions.md#restrained) there until the spell ends.
 A [restrained](conditions.md#restrained) creature can make a DEX Save at the end of each of its turns, ending the effect on itself on a success.
 Alternatively, the creature or someone else who can reach it can use an action to make an INT (Arcana) check against your spell save DC.
 On a success, the [restrained](conditions.md#restrained) effect ends.
 After the trap is triggered, the spell ends when no creature is [restrained](conditions.md#restrained) by it.
 - **Classes**: Artificer, Druid, Ranger, Wizard